×

 As a foreigner living in Galway, will I have access to public healthcare?
 What is it like?

 "As a foreigner living in Galway, you will have access to public healthcare, provided you meet certain residency requirements.
 The Irish public healthcare system, known as the Health Service Executive (HSE), offers a range of services, including primary care, hospital care, and emergency services.
 However, depending on your income and residency status, you may be required to pay for certain services or treatments.
 The quality of healthcare in Ireland is generally good, with well-trained medical professionals and modern facilities.
-However, waiting times for non-emergency treatments can be long, and some people choose to supplement their public healthcare with private insurance to access faster treatment and additional services," remarked one expat in Galway.
+However, waiting times for non-emergency treatments can be long, and some people choose to supplement their public healthcare with private insurance to access faster treatment and additional services," wrote one expat.

 What have your experiences during the pandemic with the local healthcare system been like?